 What originated as an effort to stop the demolition of iconic landmarks has progressed into a movement focused on livability, sustainability, job creation, revitalization, and change.
 Preservation today promotes growth and evolution of the city based on thoughtful decision-making.
 Below are resources designed to inform, guide, and enhance that process.

-Piano Row: Cycles of History is an original film documentary about the evolution of Boston’s Piano Row Historic District, from the late 19
+Piano Row: Cycles of History is an original film documentary about the evolution of Boston’s Piano Row Historic District.

 With no local protection or means of preventing demolition, the Ladder Blocks are at great risk of permanent loss of character.

 Boston Modern: The Spirit of Reinvention events and booklet are part of the Modern Module program, a two-year endeavor in four cities, aimed at bui

 On February 4, 2016 the Boston Preservation Alliance hosted an Urban Forum: “Boston’s Changing Neighborhoods: How You Can Impact Your Communit